Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 “Why do you do this to yourself, Zane?”

 The gangly Jamaican was spitting blood and pinching his nose after taking a kinetic pulse shot to the face.
-He’d tried to escape---again---and been caught by the drones---again---and been shot by the drones... again.
+He’d tried to escape - again - and been caught by the drones - again - and been shot by the drones... again.
 And it wasn’t like there was anywhere to escape *to* out there: The inmates didn’t know exactly where the camp was, had no idea which direction the nearest town was, how far away it might be…

 The only thing waiting outside the fence was cold, bears and a slow death.
 But apparently none of that mattered to Zane, who gave Hugh his usual glare and picked himself up out of the dirt.
 His alien-made prosthetic arm whined as he used it to dust off his clothes.
 Poor bastard - whoever had made it for him had decided that the best way to hook it up to his nervous system was with a control chip deep in his brain, and thus the Hierarchy had hijacked him.